dalibo/emaj/docs/en/marksFunctions.rst

 The function returns 1, corresponding to the number of effectively deleted marks.

-As at least one mark must remain after the function has been performed, a mark deletion is only possible when there are at least two marks for the concerned tables group.
+As at least one mark must remain after the function has been performed, a mark deletion is only possible when there are at least two marks for the concerned table group.

-If the deleted mark is the first mark of the tables group, the useless rows of log tables are deleted.
+If the deleted mark is the first mark of the table group, the useless rows of log tables are deleted.

-If a table has been :ref:`detached from a tables group in LOGGING state<remove_table_sequence>`, and the deleted mark corresponds to the last known mark for this table, the logs for the period between this mark and the preceeding one are deleted,
+If a table has been :ref:`detached from a table group in LOGGING state<remove_table_sequence>`, and the deleted mark corresponds to the last known mark for this table, the logs for the period between this mark and the preceeding one are deleted,

 .. _emaj_delete_before_mark_group: